janelia-cellmap/pydantic-zarr/docs/usage.md

 Note that `from_zarr` will *not* read the data inside an array.

 ### Writing
-To write a hierarchy to some zarr-compatible storage backend, `GroupSpec` and `ArraySpec` have `to_zarr` methods, that take a Zarr store and a path and return a Zarr array or group created in the store at the given path.
+To write a hierarchy to some zarr-compatible storage backend, `GroupSpec` and `ArraySpec` have `to_zarr` methods that take a Zarr store and a path and return a Zarr array or group created in the store at the given path.

 Note that `to_zarr` will *not* write any array data.
 You have to do this separately.